 In many ways, the Discover it® Cash Back is one of the top cash back cards on the market, and not just thanks to its high-rate rewards — which are pretty awesome.
 No, it’s the combination of great features that makes this card stand out.

-Not only do cardholders earn cash back rewards on every purchase, but they’ll do so while paying no annual fees or foreign transaction fees.
-They’ll also enjoy an intro-APR offer on both new purchases and balance transfers.
+Not only do cardholders earn cash back rewards on every purchase, but they’ll do so without paying fees for the privilege.

 Although a credit score between 750 and 800 should be well within Discover’s approval requirements, the bank will look at more than your credit score for approval.
 Your income and your history with Discover can also factor.